 Don’t miss: Stay late for a late-night boogie at the outdoor bar and terrace where DJs dish out anthems ‘til 2am.
 Did we mention big names like Jamie Foxx and Jermaine Dupri taking parties to another level here?

 What is it?
 A top-notch restaurant, bar and club decked with plush daybeds and a pool by the sunkissed Sentosa beach.

-Don’t miss: The beach club also play hosts to a slew of parties including its Barefoot Tiki Nights series, Smack My Beach up series and more where local and international guest DJs are invited to helm the decks for an Ibiza-esque shindig.
+Don’t miss: The beach club also plays hosts to a slew of parties including its Barefoot Tiki Nights series, Smack My Beach Up series and more where local and international guest DJs are invited to helm the decks for an Ibiza-esque shindig.